qiboteam/tutorials/qibolab-tutorial/slides.md

 transition: slide-left
 title: Towards Qibolab 0.2.0
 mdc: true
-layout: image-left
+layout: center
 ---

-# Qibolab
+# Control and Calibration using Qibo

-Presentation slides for developers
+Introduction to Qibolab and Qibocal

 ---